gitcmartel/todolist/README.md

   In the UserController we have prohibited access to routes for users who do not have the Admin role.
 This is handled by adding the #[IsGranted('ROLE_ADMIN')] attribute above the class.

-  If you want to prohibit access to a particular road, you must place the attribute above the road.
+  If you want to prohibit access to a particular route, you must place the attribute above the route.

   In the database users are stored in the user entity.